I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love

 We often purchase our fresh fruit at Costco.
 Anyone familiar with that membership store knows that portions are generally quite large.

-The strawberries come in 4-pound (64 oz. or 1.8 kg) containers as just one example.
+The strawberries come in four-pound (64 oz. or 1.8 kg) containers as just one example.
 We most often choose to have strawberries in our home as well as apples.
 We then alternate the other fruits such as blueberries, cantaloupes, peaches, and the many other offerings depending upon what is available and seasonally fresh.

 For quite some time now, I have been cutting up the fresh fruit.
 I then add it to a bowl and top it with Greek yogurt, a sprinkling of raw organic cacao nibs, and a few slivered almonds.
 This makes for a delicious and healthy way to start our day.

 I have been doing this ever since viewing a Dr. Oz television show touting the nutritional aspects of this natural food.
 See below for more details.

 We had a bit too much fruit in the house at one point, and I did not want the strawberries to end up on our compost pile (other than the stems and leaves), so I thought that I would haul out and utilize our blender.

 After creating this recipe from things we had on hand, this fruit and yogurt smoothie has become a favorite and has been repeated many times.
 I thought that others might wish to know of this specific tasty combination.
 That is why this article posted here has come to fruition.